reubeno/NClap/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ay9tjpxor3n4gv1i/branch/master?svg=true)](https://ci.appveyor.com/project/reubeno/nclap/branch/master)

+Welcome!
 NClap is a .NET library for parsing command-line arguments and building interactive command shells.
 It's driven by a declarative attribute syntax, and easy to extend.

+It's also very much under active development, and we welcome contributions!
+We're still writing some notes and tips about contributing to the project, how to run our unit tests, etc. But in the meantime, don't be shy.
+Please go right ahead and file issues, drop us a line, submit pull requests, etc.

 ## License